dtg3/sevo-git-research/presentation/presentation.md

 ## Literature Review

  * What's a Typical Commit?
 A Characterization of Open Source Software Repositories
- * The Commit SIze Distribution of Open Source Software
+ * The Commit Size Distribution of Open Source Software
  * What Do Large Commits Tell Us?
 A Taxonomical study of large commits